atxwang/atxwang.github.io/_posts/ea_essay.md

 > Zimbardo’s hypothesis needs a software update: Stanford is a prison,
 > And you are all trapped inside, still pretending.

-then (also like everyone else) i read Scott Alexander's ["Meditations on Moloch"](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/).
+then i read Scott Alexander's ["Meditations on Moloch"](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/). *woof*.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjczOTkwMDYyXX0=
+eyJoaXN0b3J5IjpbMTQ5Nzk1NTc5M119
 -->